Kiddie ride: Track rides

 Track rides are usually rides in the form of a train on a track; in most coin-operated train-type track rides, the coin mechanism is on the locomotive unit of the ride and it can seat two to three toddlers.
-In general, the ride is powered by a low-voltage current passing through the tracks but sometimes the rides are powered by batteries.
-Most versions of these rides are specifically designed to carry young children, due to the low-voltage used and the size of the ride, although it is possible to find bigger models designed for older children.
+In general, the ride is powered by a low-voltage current passing through the tracks, but sometimes the ride is powered by batteries.
+Most versions of these rides are specifically designed to carry young children due to the low-voltage used and the size of the ride, although it is possible to find bigger models designed for older children.

-Track rides are not necessarily restricted to trains; animal track rides that feature horses or frogs have also been documented.
-In a similar fashion, another type of ride that would classify as a track ride would be one with an elongated base where the figure paces the length of the base, then turns and moves in the opposite direction on reaching its limit.
+Track rides are not necessarily restricted to train-form; animal track rides on the theme of horses or frogs have also been documented.
+In a similar fashion, another type of ride that would be classified as a track ride would be one with an elongated base where the figure paces the length of the base, then turns and moves in the opposite direction on reaching its limit.

 Carousel rides

-Another common type of kiddie ride is the miniature carousel type.
-These rides are usually in the form of a small-sized carousel and newer models have the coin-box on the main pillar whereas older units have the coin box on a pole sticking out of the side of the ride.
+Another common type of kiddie ride is the miniature carousel.
+These rides are usually in the form of a small-sized carousel.
+The newer models have the coin box on the main pillar, whereas older units have the coin box on a pole sticking out of the side of the ride.

-Carousel rides featuring licensed characters (see below) are not common, but do exist.
+Carousel rides featuring licensed characters do exist.
 A Thomas the Tank Engine carousel ride is known to exist, as is one from a British television show for children called Play School.
 Carousel rides featuring the characters from The Wiggles, Bob the Builder, Sesame Street and Hi-5 have also been documented.

 Hydraulic rides

-More commonly built by European kiddie ride manufacturers like Automatic Toys Modena (ATM) from Italy, hydraulic rides are kiddie rides situated on a hydraulic arm that raise and lower the ride during their activation.
+More commonly built by European kiddie ride manufacturers like Automatic Toys Modena (ATM) from Italy, hydraulic rides are kiddie rides situated on a hydraulic arm that raises and lowers the ride during their activation.
 Usually, the rider is given limited interaction with the ride in the form of up/down buttons or levers so that the rider can instruct the ride to fly higher or lower, giving the user the impression of some control over their experience.